manish-garodia/manish-garodia/projects/dba-essentials-4/install-db/dbca/dbca-typical-advanced1.md

 	Removed this note as per review comments from Malai Stalin

-	**Note:** The General Purpose or Transaction Processing template and the Data Warehouse template create an Oracle Database with the `COMPATIBLE` initialization parameter set to `12.2.0.0.0`.
+	**Note**: The General Purpose or Transaction Processing template and the Data Warehouse template create an Oracle Database with the `COMPATIBLE` initialization parameter set to `12.2.0.0.0`.
 This ensures that the new features in Oracle Database 21c are compatible with older versions of the database up to version 12c Release 2.
 	-->

 	> For more complex environments, you can select the Custom Database option.
 This option does not use any templates and it usually increases the time taken to create an Oracle Database.